Hunter × Hunter: Original video animations

-When the Hunter × Hunter anime covered most of its source material by 2001, Nippon Animation made the decision to end the adaptation rather than continue it with filler.
-Due to fans' unsatisfied reactions to the conclusion of the television series, three subsequent OVAs were produced by Nippon Animation.
-These carried the plot from where the broadcast left off during the Yorknew City arc and covered the Greed Island arc.
-The first OVA series was directed by Satoshi Saga and ran for eight episodes in four released volumes from January 17 to April 17, 2002.
-The second OVA series, Hunter × Hunter: Greed Island, was directed by Yukihiro Matsushita and ran for eight episodes in four released volumes from February 19 to May 21, 2003.
+The Nippon Animation series was followed by three original video animations (OVAs) that total 30 episodes.
+The first OVA series was directed by Satoshi Saga and comprises eight episodes across four volumes, released from January 17 to April 17, 2002.
+The second OVA series, Hunter × Hunter: Greed Island, was directed by Yukihiro Matsushita and comprises eight episodes across four volumes, released from February 19 to May 21, 2003.
 The third OVA series, Hunter × Hunter: G.I.
-Final, was directed by Makoto Sato and ran for 14 episodes in seven released volumes from March 3 to August 18, 2004.
-After the original anime's initial run on Animax, the OVAs were aired successively.
-Viz has shown no intention of releasing English versions of the OVAs.
+Final, was directed by Makoto Sato and comprises 14 episodes across seven volumes, released from March 3 to August 18, 2004.